ZTsquared/PadresEnsync_addFeature/README.md

 Includes file map, user flow, design, data methodology, links to source data, feature extension recommendations and more.

-_This is a student project that was created by vanina cucchietti [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona.
+_This is a student project that was created by Vanina Cucchietti and Zia Tyebjee [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona.